davidtchiu/davidtchiu.github.io/index.md

 ### Biosketch

 I am an Associate Professor and Chair of Computer Science at the [University of Puget Sound](https://pugetsound.edu).
 I completed a PhD in Computer Science and Engineering at [The Ohio State University](https://cse.osu.edu) as a member of the [High-Performance Systems Group](https://cse.osu.edu/research/systems) and under the supervision of Gagan Agrawal.
 My doctoral dissertation was on the dynamic composition and performance optimizations of scientific workflows over distributed cloud computing environments.
 I also worked on (and continue to work on) problems involving cloud data management and indexing.
+Prior to my PhD, I worked under [Paul S. Wang](http://www.cs.kent.edu/~pwang/) for my BS and MS degrees.

 My current teaching and research interests include data management and distributed cloud computing.
 I am a member of ACM and senior member of the IEEE.

 Here's a link to my [curriculum vitae](CV.pdf).